-- authentication-manager-ref A reference to the AuthenticationManager used for the FilterChain created by this http element. - auto-config Automatically registers a login form, BASIC authentication, logout services.
+- auto-config Automatically registers a login form, BASIC authentication, logout services.
 If set to "true", all of these capabilities are added (although you can still customize the configuration of each by providing the respective element).
 If unspecified, defaults to "false".
 Use of this attribute is not recommended.
 Use explicit configuration elements instead to avoid confusion. - create-session Controls the eagerness with which an HTTP session is created by Spring Security classes.
 Options include: - always Spring Security will proactively create a session if one does not exist. - ifRequired Spring Security will only create a session only if one is required (default value). - never Spring Security will never create a session, but will make use of one if the application does. - stateless Spring Security will not create a session and ignore the session for obtaining a Spring Authentication. - disable-url-rewriting Prevents session IDs from being appended to URLs in the application.
 Clients must use cookies if this attribute is set to true.
 The default is true. - entry-point-ref Normally the AuthenticationEntryPoint used will be set depending on which authentication mechanisms have been configured.
 This attribute allows this behaviour to be overridden by defining a customized AuthenticationEntryPoint bean which will start the authentication process. - jaas-api-provision If available, runs the request as the Subject acquired from the JaasAuthenticationToken which is implemented by adding a JaasApiIntegrationFilter bean to the stack.
 Defaults to false. - name A bean identifier, used for referring to the bean elsewhere in the context. - once-per-request Corresponds to the observeOncePerRequest property of FilterSecurityInterceptor.
-Defaults to true. - pattern Defining a pattern for the http element controls the requests which will be filtered through the list of filters which it defines.
-The interpretation is dependent on the configured request-matcher.
-If no pattern is defined, all requests will be matched, so the most specific patterns should be declared first. - realm Sets the realm name used for basic authentication (if enabled).
+Defaults to true. - pattern Defining a pattern for the <a href="http://h - realm Sets the realm name used for basic authentication (if enabled).
 Corresponds to the realmName property on BasicAuthenticationEntryPoint. - request-matcher Defines the RequestMatcher strategy used in the FilterChainProxy and the beans created by the intercept-url to match incoming requests.
 Options are currently mvc, ant, regex and ciRegex, for Spring MVC, ant, regular-expression and case-insensitive regular-expression respectively.
 A separate instance is created for each intercept-url element using its pattern, method and servlet-path attributes.
 Ant paths are matched using an AntPathRequestMatcher, regular expressions are matched using a RegexRequestMatcher and for Spring MVC path matching the MvcRequestMatcher is used.
 See the Javadoc for these classes for more details on exactly how the matching is performed.
 Ant paths are the default strategy. - request-matcher-ref A reference to a bean that implements RequestMatcher that will determine if this FilterChain should be used.
-This is a more powerful alternative to pattern.
+This is a more powerful alternative to pattern. - security A request pattern can be mapped to an empty filter chain, by setting this attribute to none.
+No security will be applied and none of Spring Security's features will be available.

-- security A request pattern can be mapped to an empty filter chain, by setting this attribute to none.
-No security will be applied and none of Spring Security's features will be available. - security-context-repository-ref Allows injection of a custom SecurityContextRepository into the SecurityContextPersistenceFilter. - servlet-api-provision Provides versions of HttpServletRequest security methods such as isUserInRole() and getPrincipal() which are implemented by adding a SecurityContextHolderAwareRequestFilter bean to the stack.
+- security-context-repository-ref Allows injection of a custom SecurityContextRepository into the SecurityContextPersistenceFilter. - servlet-api-provision Provides versions of HttpServletRequest security methods such as isUserInRole() and getPrincipal() which are implemented by adding a SecurityContextHolderAwareRequestFilter bean to the stack.
 Defaults to true. - use-expressions Enables EL-expressions in the access attribute, as described in the chapter on expression-based access-control.
 The default value is true.

-Child Elements of http>
+Child Elements of <http>

-- · access-denied-handler
+- access-denied-handler

 - anonymous

 - cors

 - csrf

-- · custom-filter
+- custom-filter

 - expression-handler

 - form-login

 - headers

 - http-basic

 - intercept-url

 - jee

 - logout

 - openid-login

 - port-mappings

 - remember-me

 - request-cache

 - session-management

 - x509